Understanding JSON: A Complete Guide to Reading and Writing JSON Files

 What is JSON?
 Understanding JavaScript Object Notation #

-stands for JavaScript object notation
+JSON stands for JavaScript object notation: It is a

 file format

-where you can describe objects
+where you can describe objects.

 How to Write JSON: A Beginner’s Guide #

-objects always start with {
+JSON objects always start with { and end with }.
+So the easiest JSON

-file you could write, would just contain {}
+file you could write, would just contain {} which is an empty object.

-Let’s say you want to describe a user as an JSON
+Let’s say you want to describe a user as an JSON object, given the “My name is Oliver”

 example from above, your JSON could look like this:

-|
+| |

 Data Types Explained: From Strings to Objects #

-As you can see in the example above, key
+As you can see in the example above, key and value are wrapped by ".
+For key, you always

-it depends on the type.
+will wrap it with ", for value it depends on the type.
 Like in YML, multiple data types are supported.

-Value type | Example value | Example code |
+| Value type | Example value | Example code |

 string | “Oliver” | {"key": "Oliver"} |